gtechsltn/GenCode/README.md

 # <span style="color: #0080FF;"> GenCode - AI </span>
-This is a model that can do autocomplete on you code.
-This is targeted to python programming language.
+This is a template for your model that can do autocomplete on your code.
+This is targeted to the Python programming language.

+It is a basic implementation of the series [Generative Python transformer](https://www.youtube.com/watch?v=3P3TcKaegbA&list=PLQVvvaa0QuDdKvPge9PXQtFzvhMRyFPhW) from [Sendex](https://www.youtube.com/@sentdex)

 # Dataset
 Dataset used is purly python code extracted from GitHub.